Horseshoe Bend, ArizonaHidden Gems & Scenic Wonders

 Getting There & Parking

-Understanding how to get to Horseshoe Bend is straightforward, but knowing the parking specifics is crucial for a smooth visit.
-The Horseshoe Bend parking lot is located approximately 5 miles south of Page, Arizona, directly off US-89 between mile markers 544 and 545.
+Understanding how to get to Horseshoe Bend and managing parking is crucial for a smooth visit.
+Horseshoe Bend is conveniently located just south of Page, Arizona.
+From downtown Page, it's about a 5-mile drive on US-89.
+Look for the well-marked turnoff on the west side of the highway between mile markers 545 and 544.

 Top Things to Do